-Criteria Definitions Crit eria Max Pts Definition Crashes 25 5 points for each reported and preventable crash within the past 3 years A reported crash is an accident that results in death, injury, or property damage.
-LIMIT 25 Speed 20 2 points for each mph that the 85th percentile speed is above the posted speed limit.
+Criteria Max Pts Definition Crashes 25 5 points for each reported and preventable crash within the past 3 years A reported crash is an accident that results in death, injury, or property damage.
+Speed 20 2 points for each mph that the 85th percentile speed is above the posted speed limit.
 The posted speed limit is the maximum speed legally permitted on a given road.
 The 85th percentile speed is the speed at or below which 85 percent of vehicles travel.
 It is commonly used as a benchmark when posting speed limits.
 The TED will conduct speed studies.
-(Example: speed limit is 25, 30 mph=2(30-25)=10 points) - Traffic volume 15 Total traffic volume per day divided by 100 Total volume is the number of vehicles crossing a section of road at any selected period of time.
+(Example: speed limit is 25, 30 mph=2(30-25)=10 points) Traffic volume 15 Total traffic volume per day divided by 100 Total volume is the number of vehicles crossing a section of road at any selected period of time.
 Traffic volume per day is determined by the TED.
-(Example: Total Volume is 400 = 400/100 = 4 points) Cut-through traffic 15 1 point for every 30 vehicles per day.
+(Example: Total Volume is $400 = 400/100 = 4$ points) Cut-through traffic 15 1 point for every 30 cut-through vehicles per day.
 Cut-through traffic uses local or collector streets to travel through a residential neighborhood without having an origin or destination within the neighborhood.
-The TED will conduct volume counts by referencing license plate numbers İİİİ Community support 5 1 point for 50% support of proposed implementation 2 points for 60% support of proposed implementation 3 points for 70% support of proposed implementation 4 points for 80% support of proposed implementation 5 points for >80% support of proposed implementation 670 Bicycle routes 5 5 points based on officially designated routes and observed bicycle activity Bike routes refer to roads, tracks, paths, or marked lanes designated for use by cyclists from which motorized traffic is generally excluded.
-Sidewalks and pedestrians 5 5 points based on sidewalk availability and observed pedestrian activity A sidewalk is a raised concrete or asphalt path for pedestrians at the side of a road.
-Activity centers 5 5 points if the street is within 0.25 mile of any major activity center.
+The TED will conduct volume counts by referencing license plate numbers Community support 6 1 point for 50% support of proposed implementation intervention 2 points for 60% support of proposed implementation intervention 3 points for 70% support of proposed implementation intervention 4 points for 80% support of proposed implementation intervention 5 points for >80% support of proposed implementation intervention Bicycle routes 5 5 points based on officially designated routes and/or observed bicycle activity Bike routes refer to roads, tracks, paths, or marked lanes designated for use by cyclists from which motorized traffic is generally excluded.
+Sidewalks and pedestrians 5 5 points based on sidewalk availability and/or observed pedestrian activity A sidewalk is a raised concrete or asphalt path for pedestrians at the side of a road.
+Activity Centers Hig traffic destinations 1- 5 5 points if the street is within 0.25 mile of any major destination or high activity site.
 Points are assigned on an all or none basis.
-(Example: school, park, shopping center, senior center, or city facility) ٩ Sight distance 5 5 points for sight distance issues Stopping sight distance is defined as the distance needed for drivers to see an object on the roadway ahead and bring their vehicles to a safe stop before colliding with the object.
+(Example: school, park, shopping center, senior center, or city facility) Note: proposed edit removes "major activity center" to preclude confusion with the ABQ/BernCO Comprehensive Plan, which uses this term to refer specifically to areas of very intensive activity, such as UNM and Downtown.
+Sight distance 5 5 points for sight distance issues Stopping sight distance is defined as the distance needed for drivers to see an object on the roadway ahead and bring their vehicles to a safe stop before colliding with the object.
 Sight distance issues may be due to horizontal and vertical curves.
-The TED will make this determination. \$ Existing measures -5 Reduction of up to 5 points if there are existing traffic calming measures (Example: speed humps, raised crosswalks, etc.) Engineering conditions -10 Reduction of up to 10 points if there are curves, grades, parking, sidewalks, bike lanes, landscaping, drainage, or other existing conditions that would make implementing traffic calming measures difficult or create adverse affects Ø Environmental conditions -10 Reduction of up to 10 points if traffic calming would impact regular maintenance or snow removal activities, increase noise levels, or create visual impacts Total Possible Points 100
+The TED will make this determination.
+Total Possible Points 100 Existing measures -5 Reduction of up to 5 points if there are existing traffic calming measures (Example: speed humps, raised crosswalks, etc.) Engineering conditions X Reduction of up to 10 points if there are curves, grades, parking, sidewalks, bike lanes, landscaping, drainage, or other existing conditions that would make implementing traffic calming measures difficult or create adverse affects Environmental con dif -30 Reduction of up to 10 points if traffic calming would impact regular- maintenance or snow removal activities, increase noise levels, or create visual- impacts